loafey/master-thesis/Planning/2. Goals.typ

 The first goal of the project is to compile SLFL to native machine code.
 We plan on doing this by compiling to LLVM @lattner2004llvm, which in turn can be compiled to native machine code.
-LLVM provides a simple and efficient abstraction layer, compared to the native machine code alternatives.
+LLVM provides a simple and efficient abstraction layer, as opposed to most other assembly alternatives.
-The Rust compiler and Clang, one of the C++ compilers, both compile to LLVM, demonstrating that LLVM is a reliable option.
+The Rust compiler and Clang, one of the C++ compilers, both compile to LLVM, demonstrating that
+LLVM is a reliable option.
+If LLVM turns out to be an unfit choice we will instead work towards using x86 assembly.
+This would let us be more flexible if need be, at the cost of being more complicated to work with.

 == Language extensions
 SLFL is currently incomplete, and this chapter will cover some of the